top of page

 • Stronger community: It also helps build a stronger community where everyone works together.
 When schools and community organizations work together, it creates a better environment for everyone.

+Want to be part of a supportive micro school community that's connected to the wider community?
 The School House Anywhere (TSHA) believes in the power of community!
 We support a network of micro schools across the country and provide resources to help them connect with families and the wider community.

 Here's how TSHA supports micro school communities: